-The City is in the final stages of constructing the Central Subway, though it has been delayed due to the COVID-19 pandemic.
-When completed, the rail project will extend subway service in the City, connecting Chinatown, the Financial District and the City's convention center with the existing above ground light rail line along Third Street.
+The City is in the final stages of constructing the Central Subway.
+When completed, the \$1.6 billion rail project will extend subway service in the City, connecting Chinatown, the Financial District and the City's convention center with the existing above ground light rail line along Third Street.
 Other significant transit improvement projects in planning or construction phases include the installation of a new bus rapid transit along Van Ness Avenue and enhancements to other rail and bus rapid transit routes serving other areas of the City.
 Road conditions in the City have significantly improved due to new investments in street repaving and other roadway improvements which benefit transit riders and motorists, and are also intended to make City streets safer for pedestrians, bicyclists, children and people with disabilities.